RoReeceDev/The-Atlantic/README.md

 # The-Atlantic

-A static mirror of The Atlanic
+A static mirror of The Atlantic

 Link to project: https://the-atlantic-mirror.netlify.app/